svennam92/openshift101/workshop/part2-openshift_ibmcloud/exercise-5.md

 3. Wait a couple minutes for the service to provision.
 You can check the status by clicking on your service, and looking for **Message: Online**:

-   > You can also debug any potential issues here.
+   {% hint style='info' %} You can also debug any potential issues here.
 If you already have a Cloudant "Lite" service, you won't be able to create another.
 To work around this issue, edit the service yaml to use `standard` instead of `lite`.
 Note that "Standard Cloudant" is a paid service.
-Another option is to navigate to your IBM Cloud dashboard and delete your existing instance of the `lite` Cloudant.
+Another option is to navigate to your IBM Cloud dashboard and delete your existing instance of the `lite` Cloudant. {% endhint %}

    ![servicedone](../assets/servicedone.png)